DSAV-Dodeka/book/src/setup/docker.md

 For a better experience with the command line, I recommend getting the Terminal application (not the built-in Command Prompt), which you can install [from the Microsoft Store](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-US&gl=US).

-Note that you don't actually have to install your repository inside Linux.
-However, nowadays VS Code has very good support for developing from WSL, so I do actually recommend cloning the repository inside WSL and not inside Windows.

-That does mean you might have to install extra dependencies (like Python) into Windows.

 ## Local development

 To be able to run everything, you need to have configured access to the containers.
 To do that, run: